To bring art and technology together, in order to foster community and creativity.

 Commitment to art or craft: contribute to the ongoing advancement of craft/field.

 Commitment to cross-pollination: share knowledge, inspire, and be inspired by external disciplines.

 Interested in joining our community?

-Accepted members can license workspace either in assigned zones or unassigned common areas.
+Accepted members can license workspace either in assigned studios or unassigned common areas.

-- Individual members (capacity of 25) pay a $200/month fee on a monthly term.
+Individual members may pay $200/month fee on a monthly term for floating workspace.

 If you would like to apply to join us, please contact us for more information.

 Aching to help our cause?
 Feel free to throw us a little coin.